ATSiCorp/LinkPanel-V3/docs/docs/reference/cli.md

 **Options**: `[RESTART]`

-This function for obtaining updated dns templates from Hestia package.
+This function for obtaining updated dns templates from LinkPanel package.

 ## v-update-firewall